 A. Schoo ol of Architecture and Interior Design

-Departn nent of Architecture
+nent of Architecture

 1. Bachelor of Architecture

-Bachelor of Science in Architectural Studies
+1. Bachelor of Science in Architectural Studies

 2. Building Information Modeling

 Sustainability

-Departm nent of Interior Design
+Departn nent of Interior Design

 3. Bachelor of Science in Interior Design

-B. Schoo of Engineering, Applied Science and Technology
+B. Schoo l of Engineering, Applied Science and Technology

-Departm nent of Computer Engineering and Computational Sciences
+Departn nent of Computer Engineering and Computational Sciences

 4. Bachelor of Computer and Network Engineering Technology

 5. Bachelor of Science in Computer Science

 6. Bachelor of Science in Cyber Security

 7. Bachelor of Science in Software Design

 Departn nent of Electrical Engineering

 Bachelor of Science in Electrical Engineering

 8. Electronics

-٥. Mechatronics
+Mechatronics

 Telecommunication

-C. Schoo l of Management
+of Management

-Departm nent of Undergraduate Programs
+Departn nent of Undergraduate Programs

 Bachelor of Business Administration

 Accounting and Finance

-e-Business
+9. • e-Business

-Events and Tourism Management

-Forensic Accounting

-9. Human Resource Management

-International Business

-Luxury Marketing

-Marketing

-Operations and Supply Chain Management

-Sport Management

-Departm nent of Graduate Programs

-Master of Business Administration

-Finance

-10. General Management

 Human Resource Management

-Marketing
+International Business Marketing

-11. Master in Information Technology Management

-D. Facult D. Faculty of Communication, Arts and Sciences (FCAS)
+D. Facul Marketing ty of Communication, Arts and Sciences (FCAS)

-Departm Department of Communication and Media
+nent of Communication and Media

-12. Bachelor of Arts in Communication (English) Advertising and Integrated Marketing Communication Digital Media and Journalism Public Relations
+Bachelor of Arts in Communication (English)

+1.0 Advertising and Integrated Marketing Communication

+10. Digital Media and Journalism

+Public Relations

-Departm nent of Creative Industries
+Departn nent of Creative Industries

-13. Bachelor of Arts in Creative Industries
+11. Bachelor of Arts in Creative Industries

-Departm ent of Public Health
+Departn nent of Public Health

-14. Bachelor of Science in Public Health • Environmental Health Management • Health Administration
+12 Bachelor of Science in Public Health

+12. Environmental Health Management

+Health Administration

-Departm nent of Social Sciences
+Departm Department of Social Sciences

-15. Bachelor of Arts in Psychology (English)
+13. Bachelor of Arts in Psychology (English)

-16. Bachelor of Arts in Psychology (Arabic)
+14. Bachelor of Arts in Psychology (Arabic)

-17. Bachelor of Arts in Applied Sociology (Arabic)
+15. Bachelor of Arts in Applied Sociology (Arabic)